citelao/sensible/5-toptobottom.md

 Likewise, passwords or biometric security (e.g. TouchID and Windows Hello, fingerprint readers) make it harder for attackers to read your data when your computer is on.
 To get your data from your computer directly, attackers need to login to your device.

-<aside class="sidenote">
-Disclaimer: I work at Microsoft.
-</aside>

 Neither of these steps are foolproof.
 In fact, the encryption used by BitLocker (for example) may be insecure<!-- TODO cite -->.
 But getting your laptop stolen by determined hackers is an unlikely scenario; these steps may be enough to protect your data from opportunists.

 Finally, **back up your data regularly**.
-Preferably, use a service (like Dropbox, OneDrive, Google Drive, Time Machine, Carbonite, etc., etc.).
-This keeps your data **available** if your computer is ever stolen or if you ever get a ransomware virus.
+Preferably, use a service that backs up all your documents automatically (like Dropbox, OneDrive, Google Drive, Time Machine, Carbonite, etc., etc.).
+This keeps your data **available** even if your computer is ever stolen or if you ever get a ransomware virus.

+<aside class="sidenote">
+Disclaimer: I work at Microsoft.
+</aside>

 These are the best steps you can take to keep your data safe. **Using an auto-updating device**, **encrypting your hard drive**, and **locking your computer** keep your data confidential and untampered with. **Backing up your data regularly** keeps it available.